 STEP 2: Apply To Google Vacancies

-PS: The resume and cover letter part is the most important for you to get into Google.
+PS: The resume and cover letter part are the most important for you to get into Google.
 Do not rush to fill in the application form.
-Take a little time and create the best possible resume and covering letter.
+Take a little time and create the best possible resume and cover letter.

 STEP 3: The Telephone Interview

 If your resume is able to convince the Hiring Staff at Google, a telephone interview is scheduled.
 You will be informed about this in advance via an email or a local phone call.
 The questions are basically about what you wrote in the resume and cover letter.
 There is nothing to panic about this phase.
 Just be yourself and at the same time, maintain telephone etiquette.
 If you pass this stage, you will be called upon for a face to face interview.

 It may be four to five people interviewing you.
 Again, you need not get worried.
 Worrying will spoil your effect on the interviewers.
 Just keep imagining or thinking about different things in case you are kept waiting so that the brain does not get into panic mode.
 You may also pick up a newspaper or magazine and start reading it until you are called.

 As per Google, this phase is more about your problem-solving skills.
 They will be checking out your skills by posing certain scenarios.
 Also, expect some direct questions related to the job field you applied.
 Just believe everything is going well and it will go well.

 It takes around two weeks before your employment with Google is confirmed.
 Google says their hiring process makes them consider the best applicants by comparing on one to one basis.
 This process takes a little time and hence the delay.
 If it is over two weeks and you did not hear from them, you can contact them asking about your interview.